Seán Finn

 Seán Finn (born 24 January 1996) is an Irish hurler who plays as a right corner-back for club side Bruff and at inter-county level with the Limerick senior hurling team.

+He is a cousin of YouTuber Daithi De Nogla.

 Early life

 Finn was born in Bruff, County Limerick.
 His father, Brian Finn, won a Munster Championship medal with the Limerick senior hurling team in 1994.

 University career

 During his studies at the University of Limerick, Finn was selected for the college's senior hurling team.
-On 24 February 2018, he won a Fitzgibbon Cup medal following UL's 2-21 to 2-15 defeat of Dublin City University in the final.
+On 24 February 2018, he won a Fitzgibbon Cup medal following UL's 2–21 to 2–15 defeat of Dublin City University in the final.

 Club career

 Finn joined the Bruff club at a young age and played in all grades at juvenile and underage levels before joining the club's top adult team.
-On 25 October 2014, he won a Premier Intermediate Championship medal following a 2-14 to 0-16 defeat of Croom in the final.
+On 25 October 2014, he won a Premier Intermediate Championship medal following a 2–14 to 0–16 defeat of Croom in the final.